na-ch7/DevConnect/README.md

 ## Getting Started

+> [!NOTE]
-Follow these steps to get your React application up and running:
+> Follow these steps to get your React application up and running:

 ###  Clone the Repository